EnriqueMoran/DigitalTwin/shared/docs/README.md

 # Shared Documentation

-Specification documentation and flow diagrams common to both boat and ground station are stored here.
+Specification documentation and flow diagrams common to both boat and HMI are stored here.